Europe to get its first EU-wide offshore oil and gas law

 The Commission reviewed existing national safety rules in the aftermath of the U.S. Gulf of Mexico accident in May 2010 and said it wanted to guarantee the world’s highest safety, health and environmental standards throughout the European Union.

-The legislation covers the criteria for awarding operating licenses and penalties for breaching safety standards, which could lead to loss of license.
+The legislation covers the criteria for awarding operating licences and penalties for breaching safety standards, which could lead to loss of licence.

 Companies will also have to carry out emergency planning and risk assessment and will be fully liable for any environmental damage up to about 370 km (200 nautical miles) from the coast.